-As a blogging platform, WordPress already has a default commenting system that works well for many.
+As a blogging platform, WordPress already has a default commenting system that works well out of the box.

 We mentioned Jetpack twice, in our best security plugins, and best backup plugins articles, and here it is again.
 This is a terrific plugin, created by the same people who made WordPress.
 Jetpack is one of the most popular plugins on the market.

-Jetpack fixed the limitations of the default WordPress comment system while keeping all that is good.
+What makes Jetpack one of the best WordPress comments plugin is that it fixes the limitations of the default WordPress comment system while keeping all that is good.
 Really a great plugin.

 Now let’s talk about its drawbacks.
 Disqus has some major privacy concerns.
 They earn by selling information gathered from comments, which is disqusting (pun intended).
 But there is more.
 Despite the alleged spam protection, there are issues with it.
 Disqus is undoubtedly a popular plugin, and that is why we had to review it.
 However, it has some serious flaws, so use it with caution, or pick an alternative from the list.